-- to accumulate funds received from the state budget of the RUz and other sources not prohibited by the legislation, organize their distribution for the implementation of programs aimed at stimulating the development and supporting the activities of NCOs and other civil society institutions, and promoting their participation in solving social, economic and humanitarian issues; - to direct funds to public funds for the support of NCOs and other civil society institutions under the Jokargy Kenes of the Republic of Karakalpakstan and the councils of people's deputies of the country's regions and the City of Tashkent (hereinafter public commissions) for their further distribution to support NCOs and other civil society institutions; - to assist in the implementation of projects and programs related to strengthening the material and technical base of NCOs and other civil society institutions and providing them with legal, advisory, organizational, technical, and other assistance; and - to assist in the implementation of projects and programs related to strengthening the material and technical base of NCOs and other civil society institutions, providing them with legal, advisory, organizational, technical, and other assistance.201
+- to accumulate funds received from the state budget of the RUz and other sources not prohibited by the legislation, organize their distribution for the implementation of programs aimed at stimulating the development and supporting the activities of NCOs and other civil society institutions, and promoting their participation in solving social, economic and humanitarian issues: - to direct funds to public funds for the support of NCOs and other civil society institutions under the Jokargy Kenes of the Republic of Karakalpakstan and the councils of people's deputies of the country's regions and the City of Tashkent (hereinafter public commissions) for their further distribution to support NCOs and other civil society institutions; - to assist in the implementation of projects and programs related to strengthening the material and technical base of NCOs and other civil society institutions and providing them with legal, advisory, organizational, technical, and other assistance; and - to assist in the implementation of projects and programs related to strengthening the material and technical base of NCOs and other civil society institutions, providing them with legal, advisory, organizational, technical, and other assistance.208 accordance with the legislation.
+210 The Parliamentary Commission simultaneously performs the functions of the Board of Trustees of the Fund, defines priority areas, and exercises control over the activities of the Fund.

-The Fund obtains its resources from the state budget of the RUz, voluntary sponsor contributions by legal entities and individuals (both residents and non-residents of the RUz), grants and gratuitously transferred funds of international organizations and fi-
+The Fund obtains its resources from the state budget of the RUz, voluntary sponsor contributions by legal entities and individuals (both residents and non-residents of the RUz), grants and gratuitously transferred funds of international organizations and financial institutions, and other funds not prohibited by the legislation.
+209